 An upside to young kids’ clothes is that they are nice and small – this means several outfits, socks, underwear and even extras like swimmers and pyjamas can fit into a small or slim medium packing cube.
 Allocating a cube to each child will help you stay organised and will make them feel like they have their own little luggage bag.

 The medium packing cube makes for an ideal portable toy box.
 It’s big enough to fit books, soft toys, a security blanket, or any other toys that will keep your children entertained on the road or at your accommodation.
 Slim tubes and pouches can also be used for smaller items that need separating such as Lego or art supplies.

 If you’re travelling with a baby, packing cubes can be especially practical for organising multiple days necessities which may not fit into one nappy bag.
 A small, or medium bag can be used to keep nappies, wipes, a changing mat, diaper bags and any other change-time essentials together.

 Slim tubes and pouches are also great for organising snacks on-the-go, whereas a small packing cube can keep baby bottles, bottle brushes and burp cloths together.
 The clear panel on the pouches are ideal for organising essential items such as medicines, first and aid, and wipes as they’ll be easy to spot.

 Ready to do more local exploring and less luggage fussing?
-Be inspired by our favourite staycation destinations around Australia and shop the Staycation Packing Cube Bundle via this link.
+Be inspired by our favourite staycation destinations around Australia and shop the Packing Cube Range via this link.